duaneking/duaneking.github.io/about.md

 # About

 A picture is worth a thousand words.

-Here is a flowchart I wrote in text.
+Here is a flowchart I wrote in text using MermaidJS:

 ```mermaid
 flowchart LR